-To learn more about Phi Alpha Theta and the History Club at CMU, please sign up for the mailing and announcement list at http://groups.google.com/group/cmu-pat.
-(If you are not already a member of the group, click on the link that says "Sign in and apply for membership.")
-Up-to-date information about officers and activities is available from the same site, along with more detailed application information.
-Any further questions may be directed to Phi Alpha Theta's faculty advisor at CMU, Professor Doina Harsanyi.
+To learn more about Phi Alpha Theta and the History Club at CMU, please email the group at firstname.lastname@example.org.
+Up-to-date information about officers and activities is available from our Facebook page.
+Any further questions may be directed to Phi Alpha Theta's faculty advisor at CMU, Professor Andrew Wehrman.

 Phi Alpha Theta Mission Statement